P0171 = System Too Lean (Bank 1)

 A lot of times, cleaning the MAF sensor and finding/fixing vacuum leaks fix the problem.
 If you're on a tight budget, start there, but that may not be the fix for certain.
 So, possible solutions include:

 •Clean the MAF sensor.
 Consult your service manual for it's location if you need help.
-I find it's best to take it off and spray it with electronics cleaner or brake cleaner.
-Make sure you are careful not to damage the MAF sensor, and make sure it's dry before reinstalling
+I find it's best to take it off and spray it with MAF-specific spray cleaner.
+Make sure you are careful not to damage the MAF sensor, and make sure it's dry before reinstalling.

 •Inspect all vacuum and PCV hoses, replace/repair as required